 As your business scales, so does the complexity.
-What worked for a handful of simple contracts quickly breaks down when you have hundreds or thousands of them, each with its own unique terms.
-Applying the rules of ASC 606 consistently across your entire customer base is one of the biggest operational challenges for a growing finance team.
+What worked for a handful of simple contracts quickly breaks down when you have hundreds, especially in subscription businesses.
+Applying the rules of ASC 606 (or IFRS 15) consistently is one of the biggest operational challenges for a growing finance team.
 This is why a detailed revenue recognition checklist is so critical for creating a scalable process.
-It acts as your playbook, ensuring every team member follows the same steps, documents their analysis correctly, and contributes to a clean, reliable financial picture that can support your company's growth.
+It acts as your playbook, ensuring every team member follows the same steps and documents their analysis correctly, giving you a clean financial picture that can support your company's growth.

 Think of ASC 606 as the rulebook for reporting revenue.
 It’s the standard accounting framework that tells companies exactly how and when to record the money they earn from customer contracts.
 Before these rules were established, different industries had their own ways of doing things, which made it tricky to compare one company’s financials to another.
 ASC 606 created a single, comprehensive model that applies to nearly every business that enters into contracts with customers, from SaaS startups to large construction firms.